Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 - **Flathub**:- Flathub is the largest repository of Flatpak applications spanning various categories.

-- **Snap**:- Snap is an alternative packaging format by Canonical (the creators of Ubuntu) for installing thousands of applications from the Snapcraft repository.
-They facilitate installing applications in Servers and various GNU/Linux distributions.
-Snapcraft contains hundreds of verified packages and software from publishers. (**_Note_**: Snap is currently not supported in Vanilla OS)

 - **AppImage**:- AppImage is a format for distributing portable software or executables on Linux without needing superuser permissions to install the application.

 - **GNOME Software**:- GNOME Software allows you to find, install and remove new applications and system extensions.
 It showcases screenshots, metadata and user reviews of various applications.
 In Vanilla OS, It supports installing Flatpaks and Snaps.
 GNOME Software is the Linux equivalent of the Microsoft Store, Play Store and App Store.